Chapter 1 - Zoe

-I rushed over to my mother’s bed, and I could see the trigger.
-My mother, my beautiful, radiant, and lovely mother was a shrivel of herself.
-All the glowing life was officially gone.
-Left was this tiny, sunken, grey person with closed eyes, and rasping breaths.
+I rushed over to my mother’s bed to see the trigger.
+My mother, my beautiful, radiant, and lovely mother was a shell of herself.
+All the glowing life was gone.
+Left was this tiny, sunken, grey person with closed eyes and rasping breaths.

 It was no good.
 She passed before he arrived.
 I was glad really.
-It felt right just us two.
+It felt right, just us two.
 I was birthed into this world by this great woman, and she left this world by my side.
-Together.

 When my father arrived, grief seized his former face and frame into a pained stranger; the cancer had somehow shrunken him too.
 His skin seemed ashen, and his eyes were as lifeless as hers.
 His hair bounced loosely with flecks of silver, no longer bound in place with pomade, as he sobbed against her hardened chest.